What is the course about?

 When I've finished, what course can I do next?

-You may be interested in one of the Build’s improvisation courses, as improvisation is a great aid to developing as a stand up comedian from both a writing and performance perspective.
+You can enrol onto advanced stand – up (DRA100) which will help you to prepare for entry onto the comedy circuit.
+You may wish to consider enrolling onto one of the Build’s improvisation courses (such as DRB070 or DRM070) as improvisation is a great aid to developing as a stand up comedian from both a writing and performance perspective.

 General information and advice on courses at Build is available from the Student Centre and Library on Monday to Friday from 12:00 – 19:00.